-The motors can be activated by the Enable input - independent of the incoming control pulse signals (X10).
+The motor can be activated by the Enable input - independent of the incoming control pulse signals.

 The encoder inputs for step failure monitoring allow the interpretation of the encoder signals.
-Incremental encoder or absolute encoder acc. to SSI-standard can be connected to the same connector (X6).
+Incremental encoder or absolute encoder can be connected to the same X6 connector.